Acetylene: Safety and handling

 Information on safe storage of acetylene in upright cylinders is provided by the OSHA, Compressed Gas Association, United States Mine Safety and Health Administration (MSHA), EIGA, and other agencies.

 Copper catalyses the decomposition of acetylene, and as a result acetylene should not be transported in copper pipes.

 Cylinders should be stored in an area segregated from oxidizers to avoid exacerbated reaction in case of fire/leakage.
 Acetylene cylinders should not be stored in confined spaces, enclosed vehicles, garages, and buildings, to avoid unintended leakage leading to explosive atmosphere.
 In the US, National Electric Code (NEC) requires consideration for hazardous areas including those where acetylene may be released during accidents or leaks.
-Consideration may include electrical classification and use of listed Group A electrical components in USA.
+Consideration may include electrical classification and use of listed Group A electrical components in US.
 Further information on determining the areas requiring special consideration is in NFPA 497.
 In Europe, ATEX also requires consideration for hazardous areas where flammable gases may be released during accidents or leaks.